-To ask about availability, please send an e-mail to email@example.com with your e-mail address as well as a short description of yourself and your abilities and the reasons why you want to volunteer.
+To ask about availability, please send an e-mail to firstname.lastname@example.org with your e-mail address as well as a short description of yourself and your abilities and the reasons why you want to volunteer.
 A photo will be appreciated.
 If you have a horse, please send a picture of the horse too.
 If we have availability, we will send you a confirmation e-mail asap.
-Once you have committed to a work retreat, we count on your participation.
+Once you have committed to a working holiday, we count on your participation.
 If you must cancel, please let us know as soon as possible so we can find a replacement.
-You can also contact us via workaway.info.

 Terms & Conditions

-What is included on your Working Meditation Retreat?
+What is included in your Working Meditation Holiday?